anibali/dlds/dlds/mpii-human-pose/README.md

 └── mpii-human-pose.h5
 ```

-`mpii-human-pose.h5` contains the images for the training and test
+`mpii-human-pose.h5` contains the images for the training, validation, and test
 sets.
 Its internal structure is as follows:

 | Name                          | Type      | Dimensions            |